weyoss/redis-smq/docs/priority-queues.md

 ***Consuming messages from a priority queue***

-To consume priority messages, you need at least one consumer with `priority queuing` enabled for a given queue.
+To consume priority messages from a given queue, you need at least one consumer having a `message handler` with `priority queuing` enabled.

 See [Consumer API Reference](/docs/api/consumer.md) for more details.

 ```javascript